 - the role of the devolved administrations in repealing the European Communities Act 1972

 - nuclear safeguards and the UK remaining a member of the European Atomic Energy Community (Euratom).

 Members sought to press the government on its position on these issues.
 No votes took place.

 Second reading day two: Wednesday 31 January

-Members of the House of Lords, including scientists, academics, doctors, business leaders and former chancellors of the exchequer, secretaries of state, law lords and heads of the civil service, debated the key purpose and principles of the European Union (Withdrawal) Bill during second reading on 30 and 31 January.
+Members of the House of Lords debated the key purpose and principles of the European Union (Withdrawal) Bill during second reading on 30 and 31 January.
+Reflecting the interest of members in this bill, 187 members took part in the debate, the highest number on record for this stage of a bill in the Lords.
 The debate took place over two days, which is unusual in the House of Lords.

 During second reading, members flagged up concerns and specific areas where they thought work was needed.

 There are usually no votes and no changes suggested at this stage.
 Changes are usually suggested and decided in later stages of the bill: committee, report and third reading.

 Members discussed a number of subjects including the UK union and devolved arrangements, legal continuity for judges and the courts and powers to government ministers.

 Second reading day one: Tuesday 30 January